2022 Scholarship Program - Closed

-The Student Scholarship Program celebrates the many advances in patient treatments that are now making it possible for young adult Histio Warriors to step into that next phase of life and chase their dreams as college students.
+The Histio Student Scholarship Program celebrates the many advances in research and medicine that are now making it possible for young adult Histio Warriors to step into that next phase of life and chase their dreams as college students.

 - A United States student impacted by a histiocytic disorder.
 Student must be a Histio Warrior/patient, sibling, or child/grandchild of an adult patient.

-- Graduating high school senior pursuing an undergraduate degree at an accredited two-year or four-year US college, university or vocational school in the Fall of 2021 and Spring of 2022 OR current college student (of all ages) enrolled in good standing pursuing an undergraduate degree at an accredited two-year or four-year US college, university or vocational school in the Fall of 2021 and Spring of 2022
+- Graduating high school senior pursuing an undergraduate degree at an accredited two-year or four-year US college, university or vocational school in the Fall of 2022 and Spring of 2023 -OR- current college student (of all ages) enrolled in good standing pursuing an undergraduate degree at an accredited two-year or four-year US college, university or vocational school in the Fall of 2022 and Spring of 2023 (scholarship award is split between the 2 semesters)

 - Pursuing an undergraduate degree (Masters or doctorate degrees are not eligible at this time)